Linaro/lava/doc/v2/developing-tests.rst

 Introduction to the LAVA Test Developer Guide
 #############################################

-This guide aims to enable engineers to be able to
+This guide aims to enable users to be able to

 #.
-Submit desired jobs/tests on target deployed where the LAVA server
+Submit desired jobs/tests on targets deployed where the LAVA server
    is located and report results.
 #.
 Understand how test job files need to be written so that jobs get
    submitted properly.